Dates & Prices |

 We will then drive south, stopping to use facilities and purchase lunch and drinks.

 We will then continue south, following the trail of the Purple Emperor to where they have colonised spectacularly successfully in recent years: the world famous Knepp Wildland project, now home to Britain’s largest population of Purple Emperor.
-We will spend the afternoon here, with exclusive ‘off-path’ access to explore some of this magnificent species’ prime breeding sites, including the location of the fabulous BBC David Attenborough series ‘Wild Isles’ footage of fighting Purple Emperor males.
+We will spend the afternoon here, to explore some of this magnificent species’ prime breeding sites, including the location of the fabulous BBC David Attenborough series ‘Wild Isles’ footage of fighting Purple Emperor males.
 We might also see some of the large free-roaming mammals that ‘manage’ the vegetation here, such as Fallow and Red Deer, Old English Longhorn cattle and Tamworth pigs.

 New trip – reviews will appear later